Shrey-Joshi/Robo_Ramsey/README.md

 So in summary, everytime changes are made, add them to be committed with a message explaining what you did, and then push the commit.

+You can also push to a specific branch using:

+`git push -u <branch> <name>`

 ## Git Workflow

 Other people will also be uploading their own versions of the code to the repository as well.
 Use:

-`git pull` to update all files locally with changes made in the repository.
+`git pull` to update all files locally with changes made in the repository (default is master branch).

 Sometimes code others wrote will contradict code you've written, this is known as a merge conflict.